arttuladhar/aws-solutions-architect-associate-notes/01-Compute.md

 * Instance metadata can be used to access information about current instance from the instance.
 * It allows applications running within EC2 to have visibility into their environment.
-* E.g, curl `http://169.254.169.254/latest/meta-data` provides infromation about intance type, current ip etc.
+* E.g, curl `http://169.254.169.254/latest/meta-data` provides information about instance type, current ip etc.

 ### Placement Groups